ShakirArt/Easy-Problems-on-Array/README.md

 array size is fixed.
 It efficiently reverses the given string without any dependence on the input length.

+## Maximum Element

+In this code we’ll try to find the maximum element in an array is to compare each element with all other elements in the array.
+But we can optimize it by assuming an element as maximum and start traversing the array.
+If we find any element greater than the assumed max, we assume that element as the new max.
+Declaring an array of integers and initialize it with some values, or take the input from the user.
+Then declare a variable max to store the maximum element and initialize it with the first element of the array.
+Loop through the remaining elements of the array, starting from the second element.
+For each element, compare it with the max variable and check if it is greater than max.
+If yes, update the max variable with the current element.
+If no, continue the loop.
+After the loop, print the max variable as the largest element of the array.

+Since the array size is fixed, we can directly compare all elements without using a loop.
+This would reduce the number of iterations and improve efficiency.
+But this would cause complication for the programmer.

+In the worst-case scenario, we consider the maximum number of iterations executed by the program.
+The for loop iterates through the entire array of 5 elements.
+Each iteration involves a constant-time comparison and assignment operation.
+Therefore, the worst-case time complexity of this program is O(1) (constant time), as the size of the array is fixed and independent of the input.

+In the best-case scenario, we consider the minimum number of iterations executed by the program.
+The best-case occurs when the loop is not executed at all (i.e., the array contains only one element).
+In this case, the program performs no comparisons or assignments.
+Therefore, the best-case time complexity is also O(1) (constant time).

 ## URL

 https://www.geeksforgeeks.org/complete-guide-to-arrays-data-structure/